IBM/case/010-case-structure.md

 ```

 ### Semver and Semver Comparision Formats
 This specification uses the [Semantic Version 2.0.0 specification](https://semver.org/) (semver) for describing versions of entities.

-This specification uses the [Masterminds semver](https://github.com/Masterminds/semver) grammar for comparing versions.